We had no idea we’d make $103,457.98 our first year blogging.

 Don’t just post about randomness or what you ate for breakfast that day because you’re a “blogger.”
 That’s not how you make money writing a blog.
 That’s how you waste your time.

-If you shift your focus on creating incredibly valuable content that people are searching for, you will find it hard NOT to make money off a blog.
+If you shift your focus on creating incredibly valuable content that people are searching for, and helping them solve their problems, you will find it hard NOT to make money off a blog.

-There are a lot of different ways to drive traffic to a blog…
+There are a lot of different ways to get visitors to a blog and start building a fan base…

 - Google SEO